n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 This guide uses the Google Kubernetes Engine (GKE) as the hosting option.
 Using Kubernetes requires some additional complexity and configuration, but is the best method for scaling n8n as demand changes.

-The steps in this guide use the Google Cloud UI, but you can also use the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/) instead.
+Most of the steps in this guide use the Google Cloud UI, but you can also use the [gcloud command line tool](https://cloud.google.com/sdk/gcloud/) instead to undertake all the steps.

 ## Create project